 5. Avoid stimulants: Steer clear of caffeine and nicotine in the evening, as they can disrupt sleep.
 Opt for decaffeinated beverages or herbal tea instead.

 6. Create a bedtime ritual: Develop a calming routine that signals to your body it’s time to sleep.
-This could involve listening to soothing music, doing gentle stretches, or writing in a gratitude journal.
+This could involve listening to soothing music, doing gentle stretches, or writing in a gratitude or mindfulness journal.

 7. Use a sleep-friendly alarm clock: Consider a gradual alarm clock that simulates a sunrise to wake you up gently.
 This can help you start your day feeling more refreshed.